bc-discord/bc-discord.github.io/pages/balisong/maintenance.md

 ## Pivot System
 ---
+To stop the handles from directly rubbing against the blade when constructed, a <ins>pivot system</ins> is required.
 Visit the [lubricant]({% link pages/balisong/lubricants.md %}) page for a list of lubricants to use for your pivot system.

 ### Washers only